Lifestyle and Dietary Recommendations

 If you have a very busy lifestyle it would be beneficial to incorporate inhalation of essential oils.
 Eucalyptus, Pine Needles and Chamomile can be used interchangeably.
 An Oil diffuser placed in the bedroom while you sleep or simply in a central place in your home can provide you with numerous benefits.

-Herbal tea Breath Bath: To get the best effects, put three tsp full of either herb’s leaves into a basin and pour two litres of boiling water over top them.
+Herbal tea Breath Bath: To get the best effects, put three tsp full of either herb’s leaves into a basin and pour two liters of boiling water over top them.
 Hold your head above the basin and cover your head and the bowl with a towel so as to prevent the essential volatile oils from escaping.
 Breathe in through the nose, deeply for approximately ten minutes, and repeat this at least three times a day.

 Peppermint oil 10 drops